Demographics

 Industry (NAICS) Employment Change ('000s)

-• The construction industry proved resilient throughout the pandemic and 2022 was no exception.
+• The construction industry has proved resilient throughout the pandemic and continues to be a key economic driver in the provincial economy.
 The industry continues to be supported by strong residential and non-residential construction activity.
-Total housing starts in the province rose by nearly 5% in 2002 - reaching the second highest level on record - driven entirely by construction of multi-unit complexes.
-Indeed, the level of employment in the industry reached a record high in the province in 2022.
-All indications point toward robust construction activity in 2023, driven by continued housing development to support population growth.
-Construction repair activity will also be a strong point following the aftermath of Hurricane Fiona.
+The level of employment in the industry reached a record high in the province in 2023.
+All indications point toward robust construction activity in 2024 with expectations that interest rates will begin to fall coupled with continued housing development to support population growth.
+This is backed by the province’s 5-year housing strategy, introduced above, with an increased capital budget for 2024-25.
+Construction repair and renovation activity will continue to be a strong point as well.
 A limiting factor, however, continues to be labour shortages and unfilled vacancies across the industry.

-• Manufacturing activity has been robust throughout 2022, supported by surging shipments of both durable and non-durable products - both of which were at all-time highs, by value.
-Furthermore, this builds on record-level shipments experienced in 2021.
-Manufacturing employment increased by nearly 20% in 2022 to reach a record level.
-Looking ahead to 2023, current indications suggest manufacturing and export activity should continue to support economic growth in the province, however, ongoing labour challenges and the possibility of a recession are limiting factors.
+• Manufacturing activity has been robust throughout 2023, supported by surging shipments of non-durable and durable products – both of which were at all-time highs, by value.
+Furthermore, this builds on record-level shipments experienced in 2022.
+Looking ahead to 2024, current indications suggest manufacturing and export activity should continue to support economic growth in the province, supported by better-than expected global recovery – particularly in the U.S., our largest trading partner.

 Date modified: